PseudoDevs/IamGhost/bbmd6.md

-Last updated: 2024-04-11 09:31:17
+Last updated: 2024-04-11 09:31:51
-Random Quote: Sometimes science is more art than science. - Rick Sanchez
+Random Quote: Most people are nothing but pawns on a chessboard led by an unknown hand - Noah